-Ward staff can provide you with a 'social security and sick pay statement of fitness to work' (sick certificate).
+Ward staff can provide you with a fit note (previously known as sick certificate).
 When the decision is made for you to be discharged, please notify the doctor or nurse during the ward round if you need one.

 You should make sure you have a supply of paracetamol and ibuprofen at home (if you are able to take them and have not been told not to take them).
 You may also be given some stronger oral analgesia when you are discharged.
 It is important that you take pain relief on a regular basis for the first week after you have been discharged.